tgray017/recipe-manager/README.md

 This Sinatra MVC web app allows users to create and track recipes!

 ## Installation
 1. Clone this repo
 2. Run `bundle install` to install any dependencies.
 3. Run `rake db:migrate` to set up the database.
-4. Run `shotgun` and navigate to newly spun-up web server in your browser.
+4. Run `shotgun` and navigate to the newly spun-up web server in your browser.

 ## Contributing
 If you see an opportunity for improvement go ahead and use a typical git workflow to make it happen: